4369 G Road., Waterloo, IL 62298.

 |1985||sold to the State of Illinois.|

-The necessary equipment are at least three light sources per person, helmets, Wellingtons, old and warm clothes.
+The necessary equipment are at least three light sources per person, helmets, rubber boots, old and warm clothes.
 It is possible to change clothing at a changing hut at the cave entrance, but there is no possibility for a shower, as there is no water.
 For more info read the official website below.

 The cave has an outstanding invertebrate fauna, including gammerus acherondytes, the Illinois Cave Amphipod.
 It houses numerous troglobites like the cave salamander and two species of bats, the Little Brown and Eastern Pipistrel.